gregnsk/seagate-exos-x-csi-demo/cortx-k8s-aws/README.md

 ### 3.4 Execute pre-installation script on all worker nodes
 This step will not be required in the future version It will configure storage for the 3rd party applications and make additional preparations for the future installation.
-AWS EC2 instances provisioned at step 2.2 have 1 disk for 3rd party apps (/dev/nvme7n1)
+AWS EC2 instances provisioned on step 2.2 have 1 disk for 3rd party apps (/dev/nvme7n1)

 ```
 for ip in $ClusterIPs; do echo $ip; ssh $SSH_FLAGS centos@$ip "cd cortx-k8s/k8_cortx_cloud; sudo ./prereq-deploy-cortx-cloud.sh /dev/nvme7n1" ; done